neuroneuro15/SciCourseSite2/app/content/lessons/Lesson2_theTerminal.md

   - Understand what the terminal is.
   - Become comfortable navigating the filesystem in the terminal (change/create/delete file and folders)
   - Understand the syntax of commands in the terminal
+  - Be able to run Python scripts in the terminal.

 ## Sample Code